VTTI/occupant_detection_classification/README.md

 "folder_containing_detections" should contain detections for each image in .txt format.

-"folder_containing_ground_truth" should contain ground truth for each image in .txt format.
+"folder_containing_ground_truth" should contain ground truth for each image in .txt format (Yolo format from CVAT annotation tool https://github.com/opencv/cvat).

 ## VTT1_OONZ5I
 To perform occupant classification for the VTT1_OONZ5I dataset and for all images use: